Effective estimate and Central Limit Theorem for Diophantine approximation on spheres: Introduction and main results

-Another interesting question is to study the limit distribution of $\mathsf{N}_{T,c} $ as a random variable on the sphere.
-If we consider counting functions of approximants with denominators $q$ in ranges $[\cosh (t) , \cosh (t+1) ]$, i.e. functions
+Another problem related to the intrinsic Diophantine approximation \eqref{intrinsic Diophantine} is to understand the limit distribution of $\mathsf{N}_{T,c} $ as a random variable on the sphere.
+If we consider counting functions of approximations with denominators $q$ in ranges $[\cosh (t) , \cosh (t+1) ]$, i.e. functions

-and if the random variables $\mathcal{N}_{t_1,c}$ and $\mathcal{N}_{t_2,c}$ "decorrelate" for large $t_1$, $t_2$ and $|t_2-t_1|$, then Theorem \ref{main theorem 2} would follow by a Law of large numbers for the random variable $\mathsf{N}_{T,c}=\sum_{t=0}^{T-1}\mathcal{N}_{t,c}$.
-This heuristic was developed by Bjöklund and Gorodnik in \cite{bjoerklund2018central} to show that the counting function $\mathrm{N}_{T,c}$ for the Euclidean space follows a Central limit theorem, using higher-order mixing in the space of unimodular lattices as the dynamical translation of quasi-independent random variables.
-Using a similar approach as in \cite{bjoerklund2018central} and the recent results by Kelmer and Yu in \cite{secondmomentKY23} about the second moment of the Siegel transform, we show that the counting function $\mathsf{N}_{T,c}$ on the sphere also follows a Central limit theorem.
+and if the random variables $\mathcal{N}_{t_1,c}$ and $\mathcal{N}_{t_2,c}$ "decorrelate" for large $t_1$, $t_2$ and $|t_2-t_1|$, then Theorem \ref{thm: first result} would follow by a Law of large numbers for the random variable $\mathsf{N}_{T,c}=\sum_{t=0}^{T-1}\mathcal{N}_{t,c}$.
+This heuristic was developed by Bjöklund and Gorodnik in \cite{bjoerklund2018central} to show that the counting function $\mathrm{N}_{T,c}$ for the Euclidean space follows a Central Limit Theorem, using higher-order mixing in the space of unimodular lattices as the dynamical translation of quasi-independent random variables.
+Using a similar approach as in \cite{bjoerklund2018central} and the recent results by Kelmer and Yu in \cite{secondmomentKY23} about the second moment of the Siegel transform, we show in Section \ref{sec:clt counting} that the counting function $\mathsf{N}_{T,c}$ on the sphere also follows a Central limit theorem.